Featured Accessible Playspaces

-Take a tour of our featured accessible playspaces!
+Take a tour of accessible playspaces!

 Idaho's first universally accessible playspace, constructed during a community build with over 300 volunteers, was designed with the mantra "Dream Big!" in mind.

 Designed for all of Knoxville's children — including young Ashley Nicole — this playground was named the Best New Facility in 2005 by the Tennessee Recreation and Parks Association.

 This four-acre outdoor learning environment was designed by the former Director of North Carolina State University’s Natural Learning Initiative, landscape architect Robin Moore.

 The Norwegian fairytale about a perilous journey and a prince-turned-polar bear is the basis for this playground, designed by a Danish landscape architect specializing in natural spaces for children.

 A community project inspired by the 100th anniversary of Rotary International, this playground is located at a school serving children ages 4-23 with physical, mental, and emotional disabilities.

 Conceptualized, planned, and maintained by select courses of St. Cloud State University's Democratic Citizenship course, this playground is an ever-evolving asset to the community.

 The first universally accessible playground in the Western United States, Shane's Inspiration has grown into an international non-profit organization working toward improving the lives of children with disabilities.

 An accessible beachfront, pier, picnic area, and playground earned this park a da Vinci Award from the Michigan chapter of the National MS Society for empowering those with disabilities through design.